-14.3 The third alternative shall not be used as the "NonParameterizedTypeName" in the "XMLTypedValue" of "XMLValueAssignment" (see 16.2) or of "XMLOpenTypeFieldVal" (see Rec.
-ITU-T X.681 | ISO/IEC 8824-2, 14.6) when the XML value notation is used in an ASN.1 module if the "xmlasn1typename" is "CHOICE", "ENUMERATED", "SEQUENCE", "SEQUENCE\OF", "SET" or "SET\OF".
+13.3 The third alternative shall not be used as the "NonParameterizedTypeName" in the "XMLTypedValue" of "XMLValueAssignment" (see 15.2) or of "XMLOpenTypeFieldVal" (see ITU-T Rec.
+X.681 | ISO/IEC 8824-2, 14.6) when the XML value notation is used in an ASN.1 module if the "xmlasn1typename" is "CHOICE", "ENUMERATED", "SEQUENCE", "SEQUENCE\OF", "SET" or "SET\OF".

 NOTE - This restriction is imposed in XML value notation used in an ASN.1 module because these "xmlasn1typename"s do not define an ASN.1 type.
-The restriction is not present for use of this notation in encoding rules (such as XER, see Rec.
-ITU-T X.693 | ISO/IEC 8825-4) because XML tag names formed from "xmlasn1typename"s are not used to determine the types that are being encoded.
+The restriction is not present for use of this notation in encoding rules (such as XER, see ITU-T Rec.
+X.693 | ISO/IEC 8825-4) because XML tags formed from "xmlasn1typename"s are not used to determine the types that are being encoded.

-14.4 Except as specified in 13.19, the "typereference", "valuereference", "ParameterizedType", "ParameterizedValueSetType" or "ParameterizedValue" alternatives shall not be used unless the reference is within the "ModuleBody" in which a type or value is assigned (see 16.1 and 16.2) to the "typereference" or "valuereference".

-14.5 The "ExternalTypeReference" and "ExternalValueReference" shall not be used unless the corresponding "typereference" or "valuereference":

-- a) has been assigned a type or value respectively (see 16.1 and 16.2); or - b) are present in the "Imports" clause, within the "ModuleBody" used to define the corresponding "modulereference".
+- 13.4 Except as specified in 12.18, the "typereference", "valuereference", "ParameterizedType", "ParameterizedValueSetType" or "ParameterizedValue" alternatives shall not be used unless the reference is within the "ModuleBody" in which a type or value is assigned (see 15.1 and 15.2) to the "typereference" or "valuereference". - 13.5 The "ExternalTypeReference" and "ExternalValueReference" shall not be used unless the corresponding "typereference" or "valuereference": - a) has been assigned a type or value respectively (see 15.1 and 15.2); or - b) are present in the "Imports" clause, within the "ModuleBody" used to define the corresponding "modulereference".
 Referencing a name in the "Imports" clause of another module shall only be allowed if there is no more than one occurrence of the "Symbol" in that clause.

 NOTE - This does not prohibit the same "Symbol" defined in two different modules from being imported into another module.
-However, if the same "Symbol" appears more than once in the IMPORTS clause of a module $\mathbf{A}$ , then that "Symbol" cannot be referenced using module $\mathbf{A}$ in an external reference.
+However, if the same "Symbol" appears more than once in the IMPORTS clause of a module A, then that "Symbol" cannot be referenced using module A in an external reference.

-14.6 An external reference shall be used in a module only to refer to a reference name which is defined in a different module, and is specified by the following productions:
+13.6 An external reference shall be used in a module only to refer to a reference name which is defined in a different module, and is specified by the following productions:

-ExternalTypeReference ::= modulereference
+ExternalTypeReference ::=

+modulereference

+"."

 typereference

 ExternalValueReference ::=

 modulereference

+"."

 valuereference

-NOTE - Additional external reference productions ("ExternalClassReference", "ExternalObjectReference" and "ExternalObjectSetReference") are specified in Rec.
-ITU-T X.681 | ISO/IEC 8824-2.
+NOTE - Additional external reference productions ("ExternalClassReference", "ExternalObjectReference" and "ExternalObjectSetReference") are specified in ITU-T Rec.
+X.681 | ISO/IEC 8824-2.

-14.7 When the referencing module is defined using the "SymbolsImported" alternative of "Imports", the "modulereference" in the external reference shall appear in the "GlobalModuleReference" of exactly one of the "SymbolsFromModule" in the "SymbolsImported".
-When the referencing module is defined using the "empty" alternative of "Imports", the "modulereference" in the external reference shall appear in the "ModuleDefinition" of the module (different from the referencing module) where the "Reference" is defined.

-14.8 Where a "DefinedType" is used as part of notation governed by a "Type" (for example, in a "SubtypeConstraint") then the "DefinedType" shall be compatible with the governing "Type" as specified in clause C.6.2.

-14.9 Every occurrence within an ASN.1 specification of a "DefinedValue" is governed by a "Type", and that "DefinedValue" shall reference a value of a type that is compatible with the governing "Type" as specified in clause C.6.2.
+- 13.7 When the referencing module is defined using the "SymbolsImported" alternative of "Imports", the "modulereference" in the external reference shall appear in the "GlobalModuleReference" of exactly one of the "SymbolsFromModule" in the "SymbolsImported".
+When the referencing module is defined using the "empty" alternative of "Imports", the "modulereference" in the external reference shall appear in the "ModuleDefinition" of the module (different from the referencing module) where the "Reference" is defined. - 13.8 Where a "DefinedType" is used as part of notation governed by a "Type" (for example, in a "SubtypeConstraint") then the "DefinedType" shall be compatible with the governing "Type" as specified in clause B.6.2. - 13.9 Every occurrence within an ASN.1 specification of a "DefinedValue" is governed by a "Type", and that "DefinedValue" shall reference a value of a type that is compatible with the governing "Type" as specified in clause B.6.2.

-15 Notation to support references to ASN.1 components
+14 Notation to support references to ASN.1 components